grassknoted/Unvoiced/README.md

-# Unvoiced
+# ✋ Unvoiced: Sign Language to Speech Converter

-Application that converts American Sign Language to Speech.
+Welcome to **Unvoiced**, an innovative application that translates American Sign Language (ASL) into speech! 🎤

 ![hippo](Unvoiced_Spelling_out_WOW_from_Sign_Language_Alphabet.gif)

+## 🚀 Overview
-This application uses transfer learning with an Inception V3 architecture that can be found at: https://github.com/xuetsing/image-classification-tensorflow
+Unvoiced leverages the power of transfer learning with an Inception V3 architecture to bring sign language to life through speech.
+You can explore the underlying model architecture on [GitHub](https://github.com/xuetsing/image-classification-tensorflow).

-## Requirements
+## 📋 Requirements
-To install the necessary requirements to run the command:
+To get started, install the necessary dependencies by running the following command:

 `sudo sh install_requirements.sh`